ibm-cloud-docs/codeengine/about.md

 ## {{site.data.keyword.codeengineshort}} terminology
 {: #terminology}

 Learn the basics about {{site.data.keyword.codeengineshort}} by reviewing the following key terms.
+Afterwards, you can test your knowledge and [take a quiz!](https://ibm.biz/BdfFxR){: external}

 | Term | Description |
 | --------- | ------------------- |